 \section{Conclusions}

-We have presented a measurement of the redshift of GRB\,221009A with the VLT/X-shooter.
-Our observations fix the redshift to be \zgrb, demonstrating that GRB\,221009A is not only the brightest GRB ever seen (in terms of flux and fluence), but also intrinsically one of the most energetic.
+We present a measurement of the redshift of GRB\,221009A with the VLT/X-shooter.
+Our observations allow us to measure $z=\zgrb$, demonstrating that GRB\,221009A is not only the brightest GRB ever seen (in terms of flux and fluence) but is also intrinsically one of the most energetic.

-From the fluxes of a few emission lines, detected on top of the afterglow spectrum, we could constrain the SFR, metallicity, and dust content of the host galaxy.
+From the fluxes of a few emission lines detected on top of the afterglow spectrum, we are also able to constrain the SFR, metallicity, and dust content of the host galaxy.
 The values found are consistent with those of GRB host galaxies at low redshift.

-Besides the large tabulated amount of extinction in the direction of the GRB due to the MW ($A_V = 4.177$~mag), extra absorption is detected towards the GRB (by $\approx 0.5$~mag).
-From the shape of the afterglow SED, the fluxes of the host emission lines, and the detection of \text{Na}{I} in absorption, we suggest that about $0.15$~mag of extinction are located in the GRB host, with the remaining lying in the MW.
+In addition to the large tabulated amount of extinction in the direction of the GRB due to the MW ($A_V = 4.177$~mag), we detect extra absorption (by $\approx 0.5$~mag).
+From the shape of the afterglow SED, the fluxes of the host emission lines, and the detection of \ion{Na}{I} in absorption, we suggest that about $0.15$~mag of extinction is located in the GRB host, with the remaining lying in the MW.

-Our analysis suggests that a burst this close and this luminous should only be witnessed at best once every few decades, and may be as rare as a once per millennium event, depending on its actual flux and fluence values.
+Our analysis suggests that a burst this close and this luminous should only be witnessed at best once every few decades, and may be as rare as a once-per-millennium event, depending on its actual flux and fluence values.